 Which dependents can I add to my plan?

-You can add your spouse/partner and children up to 22 years old as dependents.
+You can add your spouse/partner and children.
 Other relatives, such as parents, brothers, and grandparents, are not eligible.

 What are my emergency contacts?
 What should I do in such cases?

 We recommend you call 911 or go to the nearest hospital.
 Emergency claims should be covered directly by the carrier for in-network facilities and should be claimed in case you pursue care in out-of-network hospitals.

 When do I contact Oyster Support or the Benefit Vendor directly?

 In case of questions related to your benefits, you must connect with our broker (Vensure) through email@example.com (general benefits queries), firstname.lastname@example.org (access and lo-gin related demands) or by calling 800.409.8958